tlannigan/modded-minecraft-guide/README.md

 	- In your File Explorer navigate to `C:/Users/<your_username>/AppData/Local/.ftba/bin/assets/objects` and find the folder with the first `blah` in your URL (if your URL ended in `/e8/e8fddnjabdsf` find the `e8` folder).
 	- Copy the downloaded file into this directory and relaunch your FTB App.

-### My game crashed and I have a file called `hs_err_pidXXXX.log` in my modpack folder now!
-  - Open the log with any text editor.
-Check for the mention of `atio6axx.dll` under `Problematic frame:`, if you find it it means there's a problem with an AMD driver on your computer.
-    - If you use an AMD video card, you need to update drivers for it.
-    - If you don't have an AMD video card but have an AMD CPU, your computer may be using your integrated GPU instead of your dedicated GPU.
-Make sure your monitor is plugged into your GPU and not your motherboard.
-If that's not the issue, Google "Nvidia changing preferred GPU".

 ### Trying to sign in through Microsoft is giving me "We can't find the FTB App"!
   - If you are on a Mac use a browser other than Safari to log in with.
 When you login you can copy the URL at the top and paste it into another browser of your choice.

-### Screen turns black when holding items
-  - Using integrated graphics (iGPU) seems to cause this issue with older versions of Minecraft, most commonly on version 1.7.
-You can try updating your iGPU drivers or install a discrete GPU into your computer.